-Rosebank College maintains a record of all reports related to a child safe matter, including:
+Rosebank College maintains a record of all reports related to a Child Safe Matter, including:

-- a) Child safe reports - b) Responses by the College/staff - c) Notes, including dates, names, witnesses and other relevant details - d) The investigation process and documented outcome - e) Mandatory Report Guide outcome - f) Report details to the Statutory Authority
+- a) Child Safe reports - b) Responses by staff/College - c) Notes, including dates, names, witnesses, and other relevant details - d) The investigation process and documented outcome - e) Mandatory Report Guide outcome - f) Report details to the Statutory Authority

 The College keeps and stores these records in accordance with Rosebank's Privacy Policy and the Management of Records Policy.
-Any allegation related to a child safe matter will be kept for a minimum of 50 years.
+Any allegation related to a Child Safe Matter will be kept for a minimum of 50 years.